Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Results

 OOCIS also improves excitation energies, but to a lesser extent than DCIS, particularly for systems with considerable $|^{\rm o}{\bf g}|$, such as {\bf 9} ($\beta$-dipeptide), {\bf 18} (twisted-dimethylaminobenzonitrile), and {\bf 19} (twisted N-phenylpyrrole).
 This may be partly attributed to OOCIS being a one-shot perturbative correction.
 More importantly, we believe that the use of the HF orbital Hessian in place of that of CIS may not be adequate.
 After all, the HF orbitals themselves are not reliable for these states; then, why should the HF Hessian be?

 Fig.~\ref{fig:relax} presents the relaxation energy provided by OOCIS and DCIS for each excited state as a function of the CIS gradient.
 As expected, the OOCIS relaxation effect is consistently weaker than that of DCIS, which rigorously employs part of the CIS Hessian information ({\bf A}).
 Both methods yield similar results for states with $|^{\rm o}{\bf g}|<0.15$ but the difference becomes more pronounced with increasing $|^{\rm o}{\bf g}|$.
-Overall, we find that DCIS is a better choice compared to OOCIS, particularly for states with significant CT character, as indicated by their mean-errors (MEs) and mean-absolute-errors (MAEs) in Table \ref{tab:MAE}.
-The OOCIS results for systems with $|^{\rm o}{\bf g}|>0.15$ deteriorate by approximately 0.2 eV on average, whereas DCIS maintains more or less similar accuracy, independent of $|^{\rm o}{\bf g}|$.
 In passing, the DCIS ground state correlation energy is sufficiently small across all systems as shown in Fig.~\ref{fig:relax}, further supporting its size-intensivity.
 However, the magnitude of the ground state correlation energy is typically falls within the range of 0.1-0.2 eV, and therefore the DCIS/DCIS results are slightly overestimated compared to those of DCIS/HF.

+While the orbital gradient of CIS energy has a fairly strong correlation with the relaxation energy as shown in Fig. \ref{fig:relax} ($R^2=0.951$ and $0.955$ for DCIS and OOCIS, respectively), it does not provide direct insight into how much these relaxation energies actually improve the description of excitations involving spatially significant charge transfer.
+That is to say, the large $|^{\rm o}{\bf g}|$ does not always mean strong charge transfer.

+The extent of charge transfer is often characterized by the difference between the dipole moments of the ground and excited states, $|{\bm\Delta}{\bm\mu}|$.
+In Fig. \ref{fig:g_mu}, we found that $|^{\rm o}{\bf g}|$ is also linearly correlated with $|{\bm\Delta}{\bm\mu}|$ with $R^2 = 0.745$, though the correlation is weaker than with the relaxation energy.
+This motivates further investigation into whether DCIS provides a better mean-field description of excited states with significant charge transfer, using $|{\bm\Delta}{\bm\mu}|$ as a metric.
+Such a test should also offer more detailed insight into whether DCIS and OOCIS can be useful for charge transfer states.

+To that end, in Fig. \ref{fig:dipole}, we plotted the same excitation energy errors shown in Fig. \ref{fig:CT} but now as a function of $|{\bm\Delta}{\bm\mu}|$, as computed by HF and CIS.
+The results in Fig. \ref{fig:dipole} clearly demonstrate that DCIS consistently improves the excitation energy for large $|{\bm\Delta}{\bm\mu}|$ (greater than about 2.5 {\it a.u.}) more significantly than OOCIS does.
+On the other hand, as expected, there is little to no improvement with DCIS or OOCIS over CIS when $|{\bm\Delta}{\bm\mu}|$ is smaller, with the exception of the dipeptide ({\bf 8}).
+Although $|{\bm\Delta}{\bm\mu}|$ is only $0.92$ {\it a.u.} for this CIS state, which is arguably too small to be classified as charge transfer, we observed a notable reduction in error with DCIS, by 1.4 eV, due to the large CIS orbital gradient, $|^{\rm o}{\bf g}| \approx 0.2$ {\it a.u.}.
+This large orbital rotation effect and error reduction are thus attributed not to charge transfer, but to the state simply being high-lying, as it corresponds to the 24th CIS state.